Introduction

 Crushing is a set of operations carried out to fragment blocks of ore of various sizes, and can be segmented into stages, such as primary and secondary.
 The machines most commonly used during crushing are crushers, which come in different types, such as gyratory, jaw, impact and roller crushers.

-This article deals with one of Kot's success stories, in which the failure analysis of the driven shaft of a roller crusher (Figure 1 shows the fractured shaft) was carried out.
-The system in question consists of a set of 9 rotors, each made up of three teeth, and the shaft in turn is driven by an electric motor system connected to a hydrodynamic coupling.
+In this regard, this article discusses one of Kot’s success stories, in which a failure analysis was conducted on the driven shaft of a roller crusher (Figure 1 shows the fractured shaft).
+Furthermore, the system in question consists of a set of 9 rotors, each comprising three teeth, and the shaft, in turn, is driven by an electric motor system connected to a hydrodynamic coupling.

 Figure 1: Fractured crusher shaft.